 The setting for the Janie Juke mystery series is based on the area where Isabella was born and lived most of her life.
 When she thinks of Tamarisk Bay she pictures her birthplace in St Leonards-on-sea, East Sussex and its surroundings.

-Isabella’s latest novel, The Forgotten Children, deals with the emotive subject of the child migrants who were sent to Australia – again focusing on family life in the 1960s, when the child migrant policy was still in force.
+Isabella’s standalone novel, The Forgotten Children, deals with the emotive subject of the child migrants who were sent to Australia – again focusing on family life in the 1960s, when the child migrant policy was still in force.

 Aside from writing her own stories, Isabella also publishes other great authors through her independent publishing company: Outset Publishing Ltd. Explore a wide range of books from popular children’s activity books through to historical non-fiction.

 Isabella is an author member of The Alliance of Independent Authors.